10/19/2021

 Operator

-And your next question comes from the line of Kevin Sui from Morgan Lake.
+And your next question comes from the line of Terence Tsui from Morgan.

 speaker

 Yeah, thank you.
-Morning everyone.
-So just picking up on the theme again of investments and capex, I just wondered if you can just say a few words around the supply chain.
-Obviously you've got the big rollout of 5G.
-What's telling you to use access to things like labor, equipment and chips?
+Morning, everyone.
+So just picking up on the theme again of investments and CapEx.
+I just wondered if you can just say a few words around the supply chain.
+Obviously, you've got the big rollout of 5G.
+What's tell you to use access to things like labor, equipment and chips?
 And then the second part of this is just maybe you can elaborate a bit more on your plans for remote PHY.
 Why have you chosen to go down remote PHY?
-Why not full fiber, which is what several cable companies are doing and maybe just give us an indication of some of the build out costs for remote PHY would be great, please.
+Why not full fiber, which is what several cable companies are doing?
+Maybe just give us an indication of some of the build-out costs for remote PHY would be great, please.
 Thank you.

 speaker

-So the 5G rollout and the component part is of course maybe related to the ROM at this stage because we've done so much of the preparations in our core networks.
-So like we all know that there are some small warning signs but we have placed orders, we are going into production mode.
-So at this point it doesn't look like it's gonna be a big deal for us.
+So the 5G rollout and the component part is, of course, maybe related to the ROM at this stage, because we've done so much of the preparations in our core networks.
+So we all know there's that there are some small warning signs, but we have placed orders, we are going into production mode, so at this point it doesn't look like it's going to be a big deal for us.
 There can of course be some impact.
-We are to some extent hedged because in Sweden we are getting deliveries from both Ericsson and Nokia and the way of course such contracts are structured that gives us the opportunity if need be to adjust volumes.
-I don't think it will come to that but it is an opportunity that we have out there.
-And when you come to this discussion about remote PHY versus fiber, I think to some extent you're getting a little bit into the religion here.
-So several cable operators of course go with remote PHY which gives plenty of speed and reliability for all the foreseeable future.
-You've probably listened in on our capital market day when Jorgers took you through the 10G thinking that there is, it's a natural upgrade path for us to clean up the node splits and to get a simple infrastructure that is cheaper to operate and have even higher reliability.
-And at the end of the day if you use fiber you still have to buy quite expensive equipment to give higher speeds to the end user.
-So it is a matter of pros and cons but in almost any case that we operate the service delivery and the speeds that we can offer will be more than the market with any realism will need.
+We are to some extent hedged, because in Sweden we are getting deliveries from both Ericsson and Nokia, and the way of course such contracts are structured, that gives us the opportunity if need be, to adjust volumes.
+I don't think it will come to that, but it is an opportunity that we have out there.
+And when you come to this discussion about remote PHY versus fiber, I think to some extent you're getting a little bit into religion here.
+So several cable operators, of course, go with remote PHY, which gives plenty of speed and reliability for the all foreseeable future.
+You've probably listened in on our capital markets day when Jogesh took you through the 10G thinking.
+It's a natural upgrade path for us to clean up the node splits and to get a simple infrastructure that is cheaper to operate and have even higher reliability.
+And at the end of the day, if you use fiber, you still have to buy quite expensive equipment to give higher speeds to the end user.
+So it is a matter of pros and cons, but in almost any case that we operate, the service delivery and the speeds that we can offer will be more than the market with any realism will need.

 speaker